yvonnefroehlich/SplitLab-TemporalAlignment/README.md

 <details><summary>click for single steps</summary>
 <p>

-  - folder `02_SL_diagnosticplots`: diagnostic plots for wrong and correct relative temporal alignment (pdf and png format)
+  - folder `02_SL_diagnosticplots`: diagnostic plots for wrong and correct relative temporal alignment
   - shape of the E-N particle motion: linear or elliptic ?
   - SKS phase-related signal on the transverse (T) component: no or yes ?